aryan-madan/Clueless/README.md

-i don't have $99 for an apple dev account, so no app store/testflight link yet :( but, you can see demo gif for liquid glass! and you can test the app [here](https://cluelesscloset.vercel.app/) or you can download the android version in releases :D
+i don't have $99 for an apple dev account, so no app store/testflight link yet :( but, you can see demo gif for liquid glass! and you can test the app [here](https://cluelesscloset.vercel.app/)

 ok bye bye (._.)/